-Opening hours: Open daily except Mondays / Address: Place des Capucins, 33800 Bordeaux
+Opening hours: Open daily except Mondays, see opening hours / Address: Place des Capucins, 33800 Bordeaux

 On Thursdays, a smaller market takes place at the same place.
 It hosts only a few stalls and doesn’t have the lively atmosphere of the Sunday market but if you need good organic products to cook at home, it’s a good market to go to.